 - Freelance: Earn money by leveraging our skills and strengths by freelancing or consulting.
 This would give us the ability to earn money anywhere we land.

 - Upgrade our skills: Use our time as a sort of sabbatical or career break to better ourselves.
-This blog is a way for me to keep my skills updated should I ever decide to return to the workforce.
-I write, I promote, I troubleshoot, I create all my own graphics.
-I do it all.
-You can hire me to help you if you like.
+This blog is a direct result of my efforts to keep my skills updated should I ever decide to return to the workforce.
+I write I promote; I troubleshoot; I create all my own graphics.
+I do it all, and now the ad revenue from this site helps support our family.

 What’s my point in sharing this with you?

-We all have our own set of circumstances, road blocks or whatever it is that is stopping us from making our dreams come true.
+We all have our own set of circumstances, roadblocks and limiting beliefs that stop us from making our dreams come true.
 Sometimes it takes an unfortunate event or loss to force you into taking chances you would never have made before.

 If you really want to do something, don’t let your fears stop you.

 Don’t let other people tell you how you are supposed to live.
 If you think it is a good idea or the right thing to do, then do it.
 It may take you a while, but eventually, you will get there, and you won’t regret it because anything worth doing takes work which makes the victories of your success so much sweeter.

 If you’re interested in reading more about how we ended up living in France, here are a few more articles.

 Doubts About Moving Abroad?
 How We Overcame Our Fears And Moved To France

 Debunking 10 Fears About Moving Internationally To Another Country